Asperger Syndrome and Attention Deficit Disorder

 Obsessive-compulsive Aspies live a world they create from rules and rituals.
 Like ADD children, they appear preoccupied and distracted but for different reasons.
 They appear distracted because they are always thinking about their “rules.”
 Did I tie my shoelaces right?
 Did I brush my teeth for 120 seconds?

 Some authors estimate that 60% to 70% of Aspies also have Attention Deficit Disorder, which they consider a common comorbidity of Asperger Syndrome.
 Other authors say that the two cannot exist together.
 Still others insist doctors have it all wrong and that the two disorders are the same.
 The real problem is that there is no hard science.
-No one knows exactly how slight imperfections in brain structure and chemistry cause such problems.
+No one knows exactly how slight differences in brain structure and chemistry cause such problems.

 For this reason, getting the right diagnosis for a child who exhibits behavior problems may take years of trial and error.
 Diagnosis is based on observation of behaviors that are similar for a myriad of disorders.
 The tragedy is that the child often does not receive the correct medications, educational strategies, and behavioral modification techniques that could help him function on a higher level.
 He falls farther behind his peer group and loses ground when he could be getting appropriate treatments.